jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   (b) the reasonable costs of expert witnesses.

 ### 112B Interest payable on outstanding payments
-(1) Interest is payable on any sum that must be paid under section 112 or 112A that is outstanding after the date on which it falls due on the basis and at the rate that the arbitral tribunal thinks fit having regard to all of the circumstances.
+(1) Interest on any sum that must be paid under section 112 or 112A that is outstanding after the date on which it falls due is payable,—
+  (a) in the case of a share price determined under section 112, at the same rate of interest as the prescribed rate under section 87(3) of the Judicature Act 1908; and
+  (b) in the case of a share price determined under section 112A, on the basis and at the rate that the arbitral tribunal thinks fit having regard to all of the circumstances.
-(2) The sum on which interest is payable under subsection (1) includes any interest or damages for loss awarded under section 112A.
+(2) The sum on which interest is payable under subsection (1)(b) includes any interest or damages for loss awarded under section 112A.

 ### 112C Timing of transfer of shares
 (1) On the day on which a board gives notice under section 111(2)(e) that the board agrees to the purchase of shares by the company,—